Wish-Lin/Iridium/README.md

         * Save the finished image or GIF animation
     * Fully customizable points and labels that can be used to mark intersections of functions, show formulas, etc.
     * Fully customizable transparency of **everything** on the canvas.
-    * Support importing external images into the canvas, which enables $\LaTeX$ equations generated on an external website as well as a custom background.
+    * Support importing external images into the canvas, which enables LaTeX equations generated on an external website as well as a custom background.
     * Cursor Position Tool that makes finding numerical solutions to functions very quick and easy.
 * Animation:
     * By using the GIF Encoder [jsgif](https://github.com/antimatter15/jsgif) along with some very basic Javascript scripting, **Iridium** can produce high quality GIF animations.
 Note that this feature is still in beta-test as of v0.9.12.